 Dr Phil Heron is a theoretical geophysicist at Durham University studying the inner mechanics of our planet.
 During his academic career, Phil has been working on understanding how the surface of our planet evolves and what impact that has on the landscape deep beneath our feet.

 Growing up in Gateshead to a family with a rich coal mining past, from an early age Phil became interested in what is below our surface.
 While pursuing an A-level in History, Phil’s teacher recommended Simon Winchester’s book on William Smith and the first nationwide geological map (The Map That Changed The World).
 This nudge caused a tectonic shift in what Phil would go on to study – abandoning History for Geology, then subsequently choosing Geophysics.
-His love affair with maps and plate tectonics reached new levels in 2015, when he and his wife married in Iceland near the boundary of two tectonic plates.

 Currently, Dr Phil Heron is a Marie Skłodowska-Curie Research Fellow at Durham University.
 He gained a Masters of Geophysics from Leeds University (2006) and a PhD in Geophysics from the University of Toronto (2014).
 He has been using high performance computing for over a decade to understand the workings of Earth across various scales – contributing to the field of large-scale supercontinent formation and dispersal, through to understanding triggers in volcanic eruption from small-scale magma flow.